Our organisation was founded in 1954 by Hermione, Countess of Ranfurly, who recognised the power of books.

 “It is easy enough to spot a problem, the challenge lies in finding an appropriate solution.
 That there would be a serious shortage of books in schools and colleges in the English-speaking world immediately after the Second World War must have been evident to anyone who thought about such things.
 However, it was the Countess of Ranfurly who thought of a solution, put it into practice and made a huge success of it.
 The Ranfurly Library Service was founded in 1954 and became Book Aid International in 1994.
 Today, over 30 million books have been distributed to schools, colleges, community libraries, refugee camps and prisons across the world, and have touched the lives of an estimated 150 million readers of all ages.”

-Today, Her Royal Highness The Duchess of Cornwall is our patron, and we are honoured to have had royal patronage for so much of our history.
+Today, Her Majesty The Queen Consort, formerly Her Royal Highness The Duchess of Cornwall, is our patron, and we are honoured to have had royal patronage for so much of our history.

 Over the years, the charity evolved and moved to a model of sending only brand new books in response to partner requests, as well as running projects and programmes to create inspiring spaces for children.
 In 1994, the Ranfurly Library Service changed its name to Book Aid International.